mihail911/question-answering-with-streamlit/README.md

 # State-of-the-art Question Answering With Streamlit and HuggingFace

 This is the code accompanying [this post](https://www.mihaileric.com/posts/state-of-the-art-question-answering-streamlit-huggingface/).
-Also, you can try the app [here]()
+You can try the app [here](https://wikipedia-transformers-qa.herokuapp.com/).
+Built using Streamlit and deployed on Heroku

 ![qa_streamlit](resources/qa_streamlit.gif)

+## Libraries Used
+* Transformers
+* Streamlit

 ## Running Locally
 All the experiments are run on `python 3.8.0`.